ABS plastic material for injection molding

 It has a special electrical resistance and can be successfully applied to installations subject to temperature changes from -45° to +85°.

-The specific properties of acrylonitrile butadiene styrene concern the exceptionally high notched impact strength values, even at low temperatures indicate the material’s high robustness and tolerance to surface damage.
+The specific properties of acrylonitrile butadiene styrene concern the exceptionally high notched impact strength values, even at low temperatures indicating the material’s high robustness and tolerance to surface damage.

 Another important feature is the possibility of being heated repeatedly which makes it one of the best plastics for recycling.